 Municipalities are primarily responsible for social housing in Ontario.

-Social housing was developed through federal or provincial government programs from the 1950s through 1995.
+The units were developed through federal or provincial government programs from the 1950s through 1995.

 In 1999, the Canada-Ontario Social Housing Agreement (SHA) signed by the Canada Mortgage and Housing Corporation (CMHC) and Ontario transferred responsibility for social housing from the federal government to the province, with the exception of federal housing co-operatives.

-In 2000, the Ontario government in turn transferred ownership, administration and operation responsibility of most social housing projects to municipalities and counties: Consolidated Municipal Service Managers (CMSMs) and District Social Services Administration Boards (DSSABs) through the Social Housing Reform Act.
+In 2000, the Ontario government in turn transferred ownership, administration and operation responsibility of most projects to municipalities and counties: Consolidated Municipal Service Managers (CMSMs) and District Social Services Administration Boards (DSSABs) through the Social Housing Reform Act.